sensiasoft/sensorhub/sensorhub-all/src/site/markdown/install.md

 Also take a look at this simple [demo client](http://sensiasoft.net:8181/osm_client_websockets.html) that connects to the fake GPS live feed through websockets to display it on a map using OpenLayers.
 You can easily reproduce this locally.

+More example data feed are also available [Here](http://sensiasoft.net:8181/demo.html).

 ### Connect to the Admin Console

-You can connect to the [Admin Console](images/webui1.png "SensorHub Admin Web UI") at <http://localhost:8181/sensorhub/admin>.
+You can connect to the [Admin Console](images/webui1.png "OSH Admin Web UI") at <http://localhost:8181/sensorhub/admin>.

-When active, the console allows you to manage all SensorHub modules including sensors, processing chains, storage units, as well as service interfaces such as Sensor Observation Services (SOS) or Sensor Planning Services (SPS).
+When active, the console allows you to manage all OSH modules including sensors, processing chains, storage units, as well as service interfaces such as Sensor Observation Services (SOS) or Sensor Planning Services (SPS).

 ### Logging Configuration